Time Management Skills: Strategies and Resources

 More efficient meetings

 Kick-offs, status check-ins, and retrospectives are all a part of most project workflows.
 As a project manager, it’s your job to schedule and facilitate meetings.
 While it’s easy to just add everyone to every meeting, it’s absolutely not the best use of your team’s time.
 If you need a wake-up call, take a look around the table at an overstuffed meeting and estimate each attendee’s hourly wage.
 Add this up to get the real cost of the meeting.
 Chances are, the number is mind-boggling.
+You might be asking yourself if there’s a way to use that time and expense more efficiently.
 Like they always say: time is money.

 You always need to be aware of who is doing what — and whose attendance is crucial for each and every meeting you schedule.
 Does the designer need to be in a meeting about the color palette for the brand refresh?
 100%.
 Do they need to be in a meeting about the sales team’s new workflow?
 Probably not.